spring-projects/spring-ldap/samples/article/readme.txt

 Sample application demonstrating how to do the most basic stuff in Spring LDAP A very simple dao implementation is provided in org.springframework.ldap.samples.article.dao.PersonDaoImpl It demonstrates some basic operations using Spring LDAP.
-For recerence purposes, a corresponding implementation using ordinary Java LDAP/JNDI implementation is available in TraditionalPersonDaoImpl.
+For reference purposes, a corresponding implementation using ordinary Java LDAP/JNDI implementation is available in TraditionalPersonDaoImpl.